Jean-Claude Biver: Hublot

 Biver briefly exited the watchmaking world in 2004, before joining Hublot as CEO and board member.
 At Hublot, he has emphasized "the fusion of tradition and future."
 Hublot was bought by LVMH in 2008, following a fivefold increase in sales from 2004 to 2007.
 Even in the late-2000s recession, Hublot has been considered to be very successful, with sales down 15% up to November 2009, compared with 30% for the entire Swiss luxury watch business.
 Biver has retained the brand's exclusivity through methods such as restricting supply in the face of large demand, citing that "people want exclusivity, so you must always keep the customer hungry and frustrated."

 TAG Heuer and LVMH

 Biver became the CEO of TAG Heuer in December 2014.
 The company's thirty-year cooperation with the McLaren motorsport team came to an end in late 2015, after Biver had a falling out with McLaren owner Ron Dennis.
 TAG Heuer subsequently joined Red Bull Racing, becoming namesake to their Renault engines.

 Similarly in 2014, Biver was named as the head of the watches and jewelry division of the LVMH conglomerate managing other brands including TAG Heuer, Zenith, and Hublot.
-In 2018, Biver announced his resignation as head of the watches and jewelry division of the LVMH due to health reasons ending 43 years in the watch industry.
+In 2018, Biver announced his resignation as head of the watches and jewelry division of the LVMH for health reasons ending 43 years in the watch industry.